chroline/forge/README.md

-# Forge - AI Experimentation Platform
+# Lemma - AI Experimentation Platform

 A modern platform for AI experimentation, dataset management, and model evaluation.